How to Heal Brain Fog: Causes, Symptoms, and What Helps

 Examples include:

-These actions increase blood flow and oxygen to the brain.
+These actions may help increase blood flow and oxygen delivery to the brain.
 Better circulation can support attention and short-term mental clarity.

 Sleep has a strong effect on brain function.
 During sleep, the brain clears waste products and strengthens memory networks.
 Poor sleep can make it harder to focus and remember information.